Jeffawe/Jot/README.md

 > Your digital memory.
 Search everything you've copied or typed, instantly.

-> ⚠️ **WARNING: Active Development**
-> jot is currently in active development and not ready for production use.
-Features are incomplete and bugs are expected.

 **jot** is a fully local, privacy-first AI assistant that remembers your clipboard history and terminal commands.
 Ask questions in natural language and get instant answers, no scrolling, no searching, just results.

 [![Release](https://img.shields.io/github/v/release/Jeffawe/Jot)](https://github.com/Jeffawe/Jot/releases)